Bishop McCloskey – The First Bishop of Albany

 Edwin B. Broderick 1969 – 1976

-Bishop Edwin B. Broderick succeeded Bishop Scully and was installed as the eight bishop of Albany in 1969.
+Bishop Edwin B. Broderick succeeded Bishop Scully and was installed as the eighth bishop of Albany in 1969.
 In addition to teaching and pastoral work, Bishop Broderick served as Director of Radio and Television and later as Auxiliary Bishop in the Archdiocese of New York.
 As director of television he produced programs for Bishop Fulton J. Sheen.
 Broderick was the first Bishop of the post Vatican II diocese and did much to further the spirit of ecumenism.
 In 1974 he welcomed to the Cathedral the Archbishop of Canterbury Michael Ramsey.
 Bishop Broderick extended a greater role of participation to the laity.
 Inner city parishes including the Cathedral became urban centers for social service, serving a multi – denominational population in need.
 In 1976 Bishop Broderick was chosen as Director of Catholic Relief Services, the US Catholic overseas aid agency and resigned as Bishop in 1976.

 Bishop Broderick served as Bishop Emeritus in his retirement and often traveled back to his Diocese to assist with confirmations and other celebrations.
 Bishop Broderick died in 2005.

 Bishop Hubbard – The Ninth Bishop of Albany